secure-foundations/mariposa/README.md

 # Mariposa

-Mariposa is a tool for testing SMT proof stability.
-Given a query and a solver, Mariposa:
+Mariposa is a tool for testing and quantifying SMT-based proof stability.
+Given an SMT query and a solver, Mariposa:
-* performs mutations to the query
+* creates multiple semantics-preserving mutations of the query
-* run the solver on the mutants
+* runs the solver on the mutants and collects the results and performance data
-* report the stability status based on the performance of the mutants
+* applies statistical tests to the data in order to assign a stability category
+* reports the stability category and relevant stability metrics

 ## Prerequisites

-In the current setup, the compressed database files from past experiments are all part of the commit history.
-Therefore, we recommend avoid fetching the full history when cloning this repository:
+1. Clone this repository.
+Since this repository currently includes in the commit history the compressed database files from our past experiments, we recommend that you avoid fetching the full history when cloning:
 ```
 git clone --filter=blob:none git@github.com:secure-foundations/mariposa.git
 ```

-We have some rust code that parses and mutates queries, to compile this part:
+2. You will need a working Rust toolchain to compile the Mariposa code that parses and mutates queries.
+To compile this code, run:
 ```
 cargo build --release
 ```

-We have some python code that performs the experiments and analysis.
-This part was written using `python 3.8.10` (and not well tested on other versions).
-To install the required packages:
+3. You will need a working Python 3 installation to run the code that performs the experiments and analysis.
+This code was written using Python 3.8.10 (and has not been tested on other versions).
+To install the required packages, run
 ```
 pip3 install -r requirements.txt
 ```
 ## Quick Start
+**TODO: This appears to require a Z3 installation.
+Does Z3 just need to be in the PATH, or does it need to be somewhere specific?**

 To perform a basic sanity check:
 ```